Shadowfax-Data/OpenFoundry/docs/docs/tutorial-data-connections/create-a-data-connection.md

 # Create a Data Connection

-To begin, lets start by connecting to a data warehouse or database by navigating to the **Connections** tab
+To begin, let's start by connecting to a data warehouse or database by navigating to the **Connections** tab

 Once navigated into the connections tab, create a new connection by clicking the `+ connection` button.
-A list of avaliable connections will appear in which you can navigate into.
+A list of available connections will appear in which you can navigate into.

 ![connection_types](/img/connection-types.png)

-Lets go through each connection type to see how we can connect to them!
+Let's go through each connection type to see how we can connect to them!

 ### Snowflake
 Snowflake requires several fields that need to be filled out in order to establish a connection.
 - **Name:** This is the name that will be used to identify the connection
-- **Account:** Your Snowflake account identifier, in whcih you can find in your Snowflake URL
+- **Account:** Your Snowflake account identifier, in which you can find in your Snowflake URL
 - **User:** Your Snowflake username that has been configured for the key-pair authentication
 - **Role:** The Snowflake role to use for connections.
 Examples include ACCOUNTADMIN, SYSADMIN
-- **Database, Schema, Warehous:** Specify which database, schema, and compute warehouse you would like to connect to
+- **Database, Schema, Warehouse:** Specify which database, schema, and compute warehouse you would like to connect to
 - **Private Key:** Upload the private key file (.pem, .key, .p8) for key-pair authentication.
 This should correspond to the public key that is registered with your Snowflake User

 ### BigQuery
 BigQuery requires only four fields to be filled out.
 - **Name:** This is the name that will be used to identify the connection
 - **Service Account Key:** You can Drag and Drop your downloaded service account JSON key from your Google Cloud Console.
-It contains the neccessary credentials for authenication
+It contains the necessary credentials for authentication
 - **Project ID:** The Google Cloud Project ID that you want to connect to.
 Should match the project where your Datasets are located.
 - **Dataset ID:** The Google Cloud Dataset ID.
 Should match the dataset where your BigQuery Tables are located.